jacazek/pong_model/README.md

 `pip install -r requirements.txt`

 ## Model configuration
-To adjust model parmaters, update the model_configuration.py
+To adjust model parameters, update the model_configuration.py

 If no GPU, be sure to set `device` to `cpu`